adaltas/node-nikita-docs/src/md/usages/sync_async.md

 ## The `call` action

 When using the [`call`] action, handlers in Nikita are be executed synchronously or asynchronously.
 Detection is based on the argument signature.
-Here's a simple exemple with the Node.js `fs.touch` function:
+Here's a simple example with the Node.js `fs.touch` function:

 ```js
 nikita